 - Put your dog's food on a plate that a person would eat off of

-- Sprinkle some cheese or a little peanut butter on the food
+- Sprinkle a small amount of low fat mozzarella or a little peanut butter on the food

-Different options may work better then others for your dog, and the efficacy of the options could depend on the cause of your dog's anorexia.
-Softer foods may be more enticing to a dog with dental issues; different flavors and warmed food may be more appealing to a dog that cannot smell well due to respiratory issues, and additives like cheese may help a picky eater.
+Different options may work better than others for your dog, and the efficacy of the options could depend on the cause of your dog's anorexia.
+Softer foods may be more enticing to a dog with dental issues; warmed food may be more appealing to a dog that cannot smell well due to respiratory issues; and additives like canned chicken or chicken broth may help a picky eater.

 Should You Force Feed Your Dog?

-If a dog is losing weight, your veterinarian may instruct you to force feed or provide assisted feeding to your dog.
+The short answer is probably not.
+If a dog is losing weight, your veterinarian may instruct you to provide assisted feeding to your dog.
 Watered down canned food or special formulations can be used to syringe food into a dog's mouth, but this must be done slowly.
-If force-fed too quickly or if your dog refuses to swallow the food, it could aspirate, resulting in food going into the airway instead of the esophagus.
+If force-fed too quickly or if your dog refuses to swallow the food, your dog could aspirate, resulting in food going into the airway instead of the esophagus.
+It is not recommended to attempt to force feed your dog without specific instructions and direction from your veterinarian.
+Because there are other, safer, more effective ways to improve your dog's appetite, force feeding dogs is rarely recommended.

 When to Contact Your Vet if Your Dog Isn't Eating

-If your dog is refusing to eat but acting normally otherwise, continue offering food and monitor your dog for any other changes for a day or so.
-If the anorexia continues or if your dog starts losing weight, is not acting normally, is vomiting, has diarrhea, or you notice any other changes in your dog, contact your veterinarian.
+If your dog is refusing to eat but acting normally otherwise, you may continue offering food and monitor your dog for any other changes for 12 to 24 hours.
+If the anorexia continues or if your dog starts losing weight, is not acting normally, is vomiting, has diarrhea, or you notice any other changes in your dog, contact your veterinarian right away.
+Share with your veterinarian any food or treats that your dog has been eating and when you first noted the changes in appetite.
 Alongside a physical examination, X-rays, blood screening, and other tests may need to be run to determine the cause of your dog's anorexia.